Volker Schlöndorff: Early film career

-Schlöndorff returned to Germany to make his feature film debut Young Törless (Der junge Törless, 1966).
-Produced by Louis Malle and based on the novel The Confusions of Young Törless by Robert Musil, the film debuted at the 1966 Cannes Film Festival.
+Schlöndorff returned to Germany to make his feature film debut, Young Törless (Der junge Törless, 1966).
+Produced by Malle and based on Robert Musil's novel The Confusions of Young Törless, it debuted at the 1966 Cannes Film Festival.
 Taking place at a semi-military Austrian boarding school, Törless witnesses the bullying of a fellow student but does nothing to prevent it despite his superior and mature intellect.
-He gradually begins to accept his personal responsibility for the abuse by doing nothing to stop it and runs away from the school.
-The comparison to pre-war Germany were obvious and the film was highly praised upon release, winning the FIPRESCI Prize at Cannes.
+He gradually begins to accept his personal responsibility for the abuse through his inaction and runs away from the school.
+The analogy to prewar Germany is obvious and the film was highly praised upon release, winning the FIPRESCI Prize at Cannes.

 The New German Cinema movement unofficially began in 1962 with the Oberhausen Manifesto, calling new young German filmmakers to revitalize filmmaking in Germany, much like the French New Wave of the previous few years.
-Although not among the initial group of filmmakers involved, Schlöndorff was quick to align himself with the group and Young Törless is considered one of the most important films of the New German Cinema.
+Although not among the initial group of filmmakers involved, Schlöndorff was quick to align himself with the group and Young Törless is considered one of its most important films.

-Schlöndorff's next film was A Degree of Murder (1967), a counter-culture-saturated film with a musical score by Rolling Stones guitarist Brian Jones.
-The film stars Jones' then girlfriend Anita Pallenberg as a young waitress who accidentally kills her boyfriend and hides the body with the help of two male friends.
-The film was very popular upon release amongst "swinging sixties" youths.
+Schlöndorff's next film was Degree of Murder (1967), a counter-culture-saturated film with a musical score by Rolling Stones guitarist Brian Jones.
+The film stars Jones's then girlfriend Anita Pallenberg as a young waitress who accidentally kills her boyfriend and hides the body with the help of two male friends.
+The film was very popular upon release among "swinging sixties" youths.

-He then made another film that spoke to the counter-culture generation, Man on Horseback (Michael Kohlhaas – Der Rebell, 1969).
-Set in medieval Germany, Michael Kohlhaas is a horse trader who has been cheated by a local nobleman and nearly starts a revolution to get revenge.
+He then made another film that spoke to the counter-culture generation, Man on Horseback (Michael Kohlhaas – Der Rebell, 1969), set in medieval Germany.
+Michael Kohlhaas is a horse trader who has been cheated by a local nobleman and nearly starts a revolution to get revenge.
 The film starred David Warner, Anna Karina and Anita Pallenberg, and was made in both German and English versions.

-Schlöndorff then worked on Baal (1970), an adaptation for West German television of Bertolt Brecht's first play, and cast Rainer Werner Fassbinder in the lead role, along with Margarethe von Trotta, whom Schlöndorff would marry in 1971.
+Schlöndorff then worked on Baal (1970), an adaptation for West German television of Bertolt Brecht's first play, and cast Rainer Werner Fassbinder in the lead role, along with Margarethe von Trotta, whom Schlöndorff married in 1971.
 Schlöndorff adapted the story of a self-destructive poet to modern-day Munich.
-He then made another TV movie The Sudden Wealth of the Poor People of Kombach (1971), again starring Fassbinder.
+He then made another TV movie, The Sudden Wealth of the Poor People of Kombach (1971), also starring Fassbinder.
 The film depicts seven peasants in 19th-century Germany who rob the local tax collection cart but are so conditioned by their poverty that they cannot handle their newfound wealth.